-Copyright © 2017 Cummins Inc. All rights reserved.
-Cummins, Onan, and the "C" logo, are trademarks of Cummins Inc. Other company, product, or service names may be trademarks or service marks of others.
+Copyright © 2016 Cummins Inc. All rights reserved.
+Cummins, Onan, the "C" logo, and "Performance you rely on." are trademarks of Cummins Inc. Other company, product, or service names may be trademarks or service marks of others.
 Specifications are subject to change without notice.